Jasmina Tinjić

 Jasmina Tinjić (born 27 February 1991) is former professional Bosnian tennis player.

-Tinjić has won four singles and twelve doubles titles on the ITF Circuit.
+In her career, Tinjić won four singles and twelve doubles titles on the ITF Women's Circuit.
 On 23 September 2013, she reached her best singles ranking of world No. 236.
-On 29 Mai 2017, she also peaked at No. 236 in the doubles rankings.
+On 29 Mai 2017, she peaked at No. 236 in the doubles rankings.

 Playing for the Bosnia and Herzegovina Fed Cup team, Tinjić has a win–loss record of 14–9.

+In 2024, Tinjić received a six-year ban from the International Tennis Integrity Agency for match-fixing, to retroactively end May 2028 to align with a previous ban for match-fixing in Sweden.